 Green tea comes from a plant called Camellia Sinensis.
 Green tea is one of the most popular beverages worldwide.
 It’s enjoyed both as a regular drink and also as a health drink.
-Green tea benefits health and is enjoyed both as a traditional drink and also as a health drink.
-The beverage is packed with antioxidants and has multiple health benefits.
-The tea also contains polyphenols that prevent inflammation and boosts overall health.
-Let’s dive into the world of green tea and get to know about its benefits!
+Green Tea Benefits and is enjoyed both as a traditional drink and also as a health drink.
+There are many green tea benefits like it has varied nutrients, has antioxidant & anti-inflammatory properties which boost overall health.

 1. Improves brain function